cquevedod/js-school-project/Week 05/Challenge-C06/README.md

  ```
 This method could receive a QUERY parameter named `bookshelf` to filter the books by bookshelf.

+You need to add key `bookshelf` in Params tab and then put the `value`: Cartagena, Medellin, Quito or Digital.

 If you enter an invalid location, the server will give you the following response:

  ```JSON